top of page

 Only once in my life - before The Girl Who Leapt Through Time - did I read a novel that was inferior to the film (Interview with the Vampire).
 Tsutsui's novel makes two.
 When considering the bland source material, Hosoda's accomplishment seems even more impressive.

-It might stem from poor translation to English, but the story in the book was rushed, the characters were underdeveloped, and the language was as uninspired.
-The only good thing about it was the concept and the setting of the story.
+It might stem from poor translation into English, but the story in the book was rushed, the characters were underdeveloped, and the language was as uninspired.
+The only redeeming aspect of it was the concept and the setting of the story.

-In the anime, the characters came to life by slowing the storytelling down.
-In fact, the anime stops about two-thirds into the book and ignores the heaviest sci-fi aspects of the story.
+In the anime, the characters came to life by slowing down the storytelling.
+In fact, the anime stops about two-thirds of the way through the book and ignores the heaviest sci-fi aspects of the story.
 This was definitely a wise choice since the drama and depth of characters are two core strengths of the anime.

 Time Traveling Films | Parallels & Differences

-Whether Hosoda was inspired by outside sources or just looked at previous versions of the story is difficult to assess.
+Whether Hosoda was inspired by outside sources or simply drew on previous versions of the story is difficult to assess.
 Ulrich Heinz from the University of East Anglia argues that the original story was the «first fully formed version of time travel as an exploration of self».

 As such, The Girl Who Leapt Through Time sets itself apart from classic time-traveling films such as The Time Machine (1960), Back to the Future (1985), and Déjà Vu (2006).
 Instead, it appears more comparable to the coming-of-middle-age story in Groundhog Day (1993).

-At times the atmosphere brings to mind films like Donnie Darko (2001) and The Butterfly Effect (2004).
-Also, the idea of reliving a certain point in time has been employed in a handful of sci-fi films such as Primer (2004), Source Code (2011), and Edge of Tomorrow (2014).
+At times, the atmosphere brings to mind films like Donnie Darko (2001) and The Butterfly Effect (2004).
+Additionally, the concept of reliving a specific point in time has been explored in several sci-fi films, including Primer (2004), Source Code (2011), and Edge of Tomorrow (2014).

 More Girls, more Leaping, more Anime, Please!

-In this first version, Makoto does 12 leaps that are all depicted in the same spatial reality.
+In this first version, Makoto performs 12 leaps, all depicted in the same spatial reality.
 What if each of her 12 leaps set off 12 different trajectories of reality in 12 parallel universes?
-Would going back in time and changing things really matter?
+Would going back in time and changing things really make a difference?

 This is, of course, sci-fi digressions.
 But if such a story could be depicted in a similar, casual, everyday manner as done in this film, every sci-fi aficionado's wet dreams would be fulfilled.
 Time waits for no one!
 Let's get that The Girl Who Leapt Through Time sequel started already!

-Final Verdict for The Girl Who Leapt Through Time
+Final Verdict: The Girl Who Leapt Through Time Review

-The Girl Who Leapt Through Time was an unexpected delight.
-It set in motion a new trajectory for anime films of the new millennium that felt fresh while at the same time holding on to the anime traditions of old.
+The Girl Who Leapt Through Time was a delightful surprise.
+It set in motion a new trajectory for anime films of the new millennium that felt fresh while simultaneously holding on to the anime traditions of old.

 Or can it ...